Worship space acoustic treatment is a common problem. Clarity of sound is paramount here, and these buildings are always in desperate need of it.

 High ceilings, open layouts, and many large, exposed windows and walls are commonplace in sanctuaries and fellowship halls.
 These features mimic the beautiful old churches that we know and love, but those buildings were made before AV equipment was available.
 Bare surfaces and ample open spaces in sanctuaries once helped amplify and carry sermons and music.
 But when used with today’s digital audio technology or applied to fellowship halls, these architectural elements create a lengthy reverberation time.
 Reverberation time, or RT 60, is the amount of time it takes for sound waves to stop reflecting around a room and fade completely.
 The longer it takes for each sound to end, the harder it is to understand subsequent sounds as they build up, making it uncomfortably loud.

-A primer on acoustic treatment options
+A primer on worship space acoustic treatment options

 Acoustical panels [oftentimes] make the most sense for worship facilities because they look finished, are unobtrusive, and can be installed onto a wall or suspended horizontally or vertically from a ceiling, addressing problem areas.